desmondrasie/Taskify/README.md

 ## Deployment Status: Not Hosted

-Please note that as of now, Taskify is not hosted on any platform, and hence, is not accessible for online use or viewing.
+Please note that as of now, ThoughtHarbour is not hosted on any platform, and hence, is not accessible for online use or viewing.
 The database connectivity is also set up for local development and won’t be accessible for any forked/cloned versions of this repository without proper setup.

 ## Overview

-Taskify is a simplified task management application aimed at facilitating a hands-on learning experience in working with Blazor and MudBlazor.
+ThoughtHarbour is a simplified task management application aimed at facilitating a hands-on learning experience in working with Blazor and MudBlazor.
 The primary objective is to explore various functionalities and implementations possible with the aforementioned technologies.

 ## Setup and Usage